 - Some of Jeju's best and most memorable attractions are just basking in her beautiful nature.
 If that's what you want out of a trip, don't stay within either of the cities.

 - Don't shy away from more secluded-looking places— the number of adorable guesthouses nestled in the woods is at an all-time high in Jeju, and they can unfortunately be easily overlooked.

-- If you're here for at least 3 days, split up your accommodation and stay in two different parts of the island.
-If you follow my sample itinerary below, then I’d recommend staying near Udo on the first night, and then in Seogwipo for the last 2 nights.
+- If you're spending at least 3 days on Jeju, split up your accommodation and stay in two different parts of the island.
+If you follow my sample Jeju itinerary, then the best area to stay in Jeju is near Udo Island on the first night, and then in Seogwipo for the last 2 nights.

 - For those undertaking a long day trip to hike Hallasan, make sure you're staying near the trail head.
 It's easy to underestimate the amount of time it will take to finish, and weather can be unpredictable, especially in the spring and summer.

 - If you're unsure of where to stay at all, or just have a short stay, then stick to Jeju City.
 It's the transportation hub of the island, and will be the easiest place to get around from, especially if you don't have a car.